Yueby/QuickAction/README.md

 - Maximum 8 buttons per page
 - Automatic pagination for categories with many actions
 - Dynamic button allocation (back button, actions, next page button)

+### Background Display
+- The circular interface captures the background content behind it to create a seamless visual effect
+- The background is not transparent but uses a screenshot of the editor content at the interface position
+- This creates the illusion of transparency while maintaining proper UI rendering

 ## Best Practices